dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

   ```
 </File>

-To run certain macros with autocommit, load the autocommit profile with the `--profile` flag.
+To run certain macros with autocommit, load the profile with autocommit using the `--profile` flag.
 For more context, please refer to this [PR](https://github.com/dbt-labs/dbt-redshift/pull/475/files).

 ### `sort` and `dist` keys
 Where possible, dbt enables the use of `sort` and `dist` keys.
 See the section on [Redshift specific configurations](/reference/resource-configs/redshift-configs).